TZstatsADS/Fall2020-Project4-group2/README.md

 **Contribution statement**: All team members approve our work presented in this GitHub repository including this contributions statement.

 Siyu Duan:  Implemented L1 Panalized Logistic Regression and Doubly Robust Estimation to estimate propensity scores and ATE.
+Created shared doc in the team, scheduled meetings through out the project cycle, and made sure teammembers were on track of assigned tasks.
 She was a presenter of this project.

 Yotam Segal: Implemented Regression Estimate Algorithms for ATE.
 Consolidated codes and created the final version of the project.
 Yotam cross-validated and fixed team members' codes while improving their efficiency and readability.
 Yotam also created the communication channel we used in building this project.